 Yes, work is stressful.
 So much that burnout is a reality for the millennial workforce.
 It’s the responsibility of companies and their leaders to have the right initiatives in place to address anxiety in the workplace.
 If you want your employees to perform well in high-stress situations, you’ve got to put them first.
 And you need actionable quick wins to help them with stress management.
 Below are simple tips and tricks to address stress management in the workplace.

-How to address stress management at work
+How to address stress management and reduce anxiety at work

 If you want to build a work culture that takes mental health seriously, you need to make sure all employees feel confident and comfortable enough to ask for help; and engage their middle-management to relay the message.
 Stress management goes beyond promoting a healthy work-life balance.
 To be successful, you need to incorporate practices into the way leaders organize work and engage with their teams on a regular basis.